gorbagana-dev/gorbagana-rpc/README.md

 ## Quick start

-This will create an ephemeral deployment with data in mounted volumes:
+This will create an ephemeral deployment with data in mounted volumes for development.

+**Note:** this will use a self-signed development certificate by default.
+Create a persistent deployment to use a trusted TLS cert.

 ```bash
 export CERC_REPO_BASE_DIR=~/repos